 Italic: To italicize the text displayed on the Button, check mark the Italic option.

 Underline: To create a line underneath the text, check mark the Underline option.

 e.
 Font Color: Select the color of the text on the Button.
 Black is the default color.

 |Note||As a best practice, Field2Base recommends that Region fonts and sizes match the Form background fonts and sizes.|

 The drop down menu lists the available options for Button actions.

 Call a subroutine in script:

 To display an image when the Button is clicked, click Browse and select the image from your local files.
 For example, clicking the Button could display an image of a building floor plan.

 Change pages in the form:

-To facilitate navigation within a form you can set a button to Go to the next page , Go to the previous page or Go to a specific page.
-If you select Go to a specific page, you can then select which page the button will go to by selecting the appropriate form page from the available form pages.
+To facilitate navigation within a Form, you can set a Button to Go to the next page, Go to the previous page, or Go to a specific page.
+If you select Go to a specific page, you can then select which Page the Button will go to by selecting the appropriate Form Page from the the preview window displayed.